pytorch/serve/docs/logging.md

 These logs are useful to determine the current performance of the model-server as well as understand the requests received by model-server.

-## Model Server Logs
+## TorchServe Logs
-These logs collect all the logs from Model Server and from the backend workers (the custom model code).
+These logs collect all the logs from TorchServe and from the backend workers (the custom model code).
 The default configuration pertaining to ts logs are as follows:
 ```properties
 log4j.logger.com.amazonaws.ml.ts = DEBUG, ts_log